Parable #30. Lost Sheep (as sinners):

 Finding #1.
 The first major survey of American Jews in more than a decade found a significant rise in those who are not religious, marry outside the faith, and are not raising their children to be religious Jews.
 This has resulted in rapid assimilation that is sweeping through every branch of Judaism.

 Finding #2.
-Even in Orthodox homes fewer than half of Jews have remained Orthodox, with more than 20 percent leaving the religion altogether, according to a survey released October 1, 2013, “A Portrait of Jewish Americans,” by the Pew Research Center’s Religion and Public Life Project.
+Even in Orthodox homes fewer than half of Jews have remained Orthodox, with more than 20 percent leaving the religion altogether, according to the research project: “A Portrait of Jewish Americans,” by the Pew Research Center’s Religion and Public Life Project.

 Finding #3.
 Jews make up 2.2 percent of the American population, a percentage that has held steady for the past two decades.